-Arriving in Hanoi is an abrupt plunge into the beautiful chaos of the Old Quarter: thousands of motorbikes, hidden cafes, and streets that change names every 50 meters.
-Without data, you're lost; with an eSIM for Hanoi ready before you fly, you'll have Google Maps, Grab, and a translator as soon as you step out of Noi Bai.
-Here's how to connect from the airport, the actual coverage, and how many GB to bring for your trip through northern Vietnam.
+Hanoi hits hard as soon as you step out of the taxi: the Old Quarter is a swarm of motorbikes, dangling cables, and streets that change names at every intersection.
+Without data, you literally get lost, not figuratively.
+With the eSIM for Hanoi ready before you fly, you'll have Google Maps, Grab, and the translator working from the moment you clear passport control at Noi Bai airport.
+I'll tell you how to connect from the airport, what coverage you'll actually find, and how many GB to take depending on your route through northern Vietnam.

 Is a city eSIM valid for Hanoi?

 The eSIM you buy for Hanoi is actually for Vietnam: it covers the capital and the rest of the country with the same line.
 There's no exclusive city product, so the same eSIM works for you in Hanoi, Ha Long Bay, Sapa, or if you then fly south.
-Thinking "Hanoi eSIM" only helps you estimate GB based on the days you spend in the north.
+Thinking of "Hanoi eSIM" only helps you calculate the GB based on the days you spend in the north.

-It's the most convenient option for a traveler: install once, activate upon landing, and forget about it.
-If your route later goes down to Ho Chi Minh, the same line continues to work; this is explained in the eSIM guide for Ho Chi Minh.
-The idea is one single eSIM for all of Vietnam, not one per city.
+It's the most convenient option for a traveler: you install it once, activate it upon landing, and forget about it.
+If your route later goes down to Ho Chi Minh, the same line continues to work without having to manage data roaming from another operator; this is explained in the guide on what data roaming is.
+The idea is one eSIM for all of Vietnam, not one per city.
+And if your itinerary is not limited to the north, the general reference for the country is the Vietnam eSIM, designed precisely to cover any leg of the route without depending on where you enter or exit.

 How many GB do you really need?

-For a typical 3 to 5-day stay in Hanoi, with maps, Grab, WhatsApp, and social media, 3 to 5 GB is usually more than enough.
-If you make video calls daily or watch videos on your phone, increase your estimate or look for an unlimited plan.
-Video is always what drives up consumption.
+For a typical stay in Hanoi of 3 to 5 days, with maps, Grab, WhatsApp, and social media, 3 to 5 GB is usually more than enough.
+If you make daily video calls or watch videos on your phone, increase the calculation or look for an unlimited plan.
+Video is always what skyrockets consumption, not maps or messages.

 Since Hanoi is usually the gateway to longer routes in the north, it's worth thinking about the entire trip, not just the city.
-This table provides guidance:
+This table guides you:

 |---|---|---|